miciukas69x/SSG/content/projects/SSG/index.md

 > "From plain text and templates I forged a tool — modest in scope, but enough to build a world of pages."

-I wanted a website, but instead of using a ready-made tool, I built the tool itself.
-This static site generator powers the page you’re reading right now.
-It’s simple, fast, and mine.

 [View on GitHub](https://github.com/miciukas69x/SSG)

 ## Introduction